anmolksachan/TheTimeMachine/README.md

 [@nihitjain11](https://github.com/nihitjain11)

 ### Note

-This is not a stable version as few things are missing soon it will be updated with other functionality.
+There are none so far.

 ## __Want to support my work?__
-Give me a Star in the repository, thats enough for me :P
+Give me a Star in the repository or follow me [@FR13ND0x7F](https://twitter.com/fr13nd0x7f) , thats enough for me :P